-The auto transport trucks are utilized daily, and, with time, it means frequent breakdowns.
-No, trucks don’t break down every day, but we can’t compare a 2005 truck with the same year’s car.
-The straining affecting the two types of motor vehicles is very different.
+The auto transport trucks are utilized daily covering thousands of miles, which means heavy amortization and more frequent breakdowns.
+No, trucks don’t break down every day, but we can’t compare a 2005 truck with the same year’s car utilization.
+The amortization facing the two types of motor vehicles is very different.

 Last but not least on our list is customer delays.
 Even if you are on time with your car, other customers can slow down the shipping process by being late or not showing at all.

 It is a frequent event to have customers being late for their pick up or delivery, which throws the schedule off rails and causes delays for all other customers.
 This is the domino effect in auto transport.